-In this model, all trading is done by the nonprofit's internal investment team or their advisors, and the collection of all income and processing of all tender offers, proxies, or rights offerings is done by the custodian.
+In this model, all trading is done by the individual or their advisors, and the collection of all income and processing of all tender offers, proxies, or rights offerings is done by the custodian.
 This means a global custodian becomes the official books and records for all the assets held.
-For example, for US assets, a global custodian provides all annual tax documents and manages the interfacing of information directly with the Internal Revenue Service.
+For example, for US assets, a global custodian provides all annual tax (1099) documents and manages the interfacing of this information directly with the Internal Revenue Service.
 A single global custodian avoids reconciling multiple data, information sources, and reporting capabilities - benchmarks, definitions, formats - which make comparisons challenging.